Hackweek-ITCOocean/2023-Hackbook/content/03-git-rstudio.md

 ## Overview

 Today I will cover the four basic Git/GitHub skills.
-We will not work with branches today and I won't cover much about merge conflicts.
-The goal for today is to first get you comfortable with the basic skills and terminology---and also get you set up on the JupyterHub.
+The goal for today is to first get you comfortable with the basic skills and terminology.
 We will use what is called a  "trunk-based workflow".

 ### Simple Trunk-based Workflow: